akash-network/node/_docs/design.md

 #### Latency-Optimized Deployment

-Many web-based applications are "latency-sensitive" - lower response times from application servers translates into a dramatically improved end-user experience.
-Modern deployments of such applications employ content delivery networks (CDNs) to deliver static content such as images to end users quickly.
+Many web-based applications are "latency-sensitive" - lower response times from application servers translates into a dramatically improved end-tenant experience.
+Modern deployments of such applications employ content delivery networks (CDNs) to deliver static content such as images to end tenants quickly.

-CDNs provide reduced latency by distributing content so that it is geographically close to the users that are accessing it.
-Deployments on the Akash Network can not only replicate this approach, but beat it - Akash gives clients the ability to place dynamic content close to an application’s users.
+CDNs provide reduced latency by distributing content so that it is geographically close to the tenants that are accessing it.
+Deployments on the Akash Network can not only replicate this approach, but beat it - Akash gives clients the ability to place dynamic content close to an application’s tenants.

 To implement a self-managed "dynamic delivery network" on Akash, a DevOps engineer would include a management tier in their deployment which monitors the geographical location of clients.
-This management tier would add and remove datacenters across the globe, provisioning more resources in regions where user activity is high, and less resources in regions where user participation is low.
+This management tier would add and remove datacenters across the globe, provisioning more resources in regions where tenant activity is high, and less resources in regions where tenant participation is low.

 #### Machine Learning Deployment